-Baseline thermal analysis is a thorough analysis of the reference power flow to ensure thermal adequacy based on normal (applicable to system normal conditions prior to contingencies) and emergency (applicable after the occurrence of a contingency) thermal ratings specific to the Transmission Owner facilities being examined.
-It is based on a 50/50 load forecast from the latest available PJM Load Forecast Report (50% probability that the actual load is higher or lower than the projected load.)
-It encompasses an exhaustive analysis of all NERC P0-P7 events and the most critical common mode outages.
+Baseline thermal analysis is a thorough analysis of the reference power flowpower flows for light load, summer and winter to ensure thermal adequacy based on normal (applicable to system normal conditions prior to contingencies) and emergency (applicable after the occurrence of a contingency) thermal ratings specific to the Transmission Owner facilities being examined.
+It is based on a 50/50 load forecast for the applicable period from the latest available PJM Load Forecast Report (50% probability that the actual load is higher or lower than the projected load.)
+It encompasses an exhaustive analysis of all single and common mode (NERC PO, P1, P2, P4, P5 and P7-P7 events) and the most critical common mode outages.
 Final results are supported with AC power flow solutions.
 The PJM Load Forecast uses a 50/50 distribution.
-Demand Response is not considered in the Load Forecast.
+Demand Response is not considered in the Load Forecast baseline analysis.